Josema/spserver/README.md

 #### What is  ####

-It is a set of classes to create a advanced servers sockets in PHP.
-Perfect to create apps that need communication in real time.
-Like chats or games. spserver have a good performance for multiplayer games.
+Set of classes written in PHP to make real time APPs via Sockets.

 #### Diagram of classes  ####